What Signs of Oestrogen Dominance Do You Have?

 What hormones do you need?

-I hear from many women who have had a hysterectomy and been told that the only hormone they need replacing is oestrogen, but bioidentical doctors know that – aside from the health risks of unopposed oestrogen – if there is very low or insufficient progesterone then there is no protection from oestrogen dominance – the results of which are linked to heart disease, cancer and osteoporosis.
+I hear from many women who have had a hysterectomy and been told that the only hormone they need replacing is oestrogen.
+However, bioidentical doctors know that – aside from the health risks of unopposed oestrogen – if there is very low or insufficient progesterone then there is no protection from oestrogen dominance – the results of which are linked to heart disease, cancer and osteoporosis.

-That is why women find themselves now being taken off their HRT after the maximum recommended time of 5-6 years, but unfortunately this is often done suddenly so they have severe withdrawal symptoms and may also be offered antidepressants as an unsatisfactory alternative.
+That is why women find themselves now being taken off their HRT after the maximum recommended time of 5-6 years.
+Unfortunately this is often done suddenly so they have severe withdrawal symptoms and may also be offered antidepressants as an unsatisfactory alternative.

-If you add in external forms of oestrogen such as HRT, then there is insufficient progesterone to counteract the effects of this amount of oestrogen in the body.
+If you add in external forms of oestrogen such as HRT and xenoestrogens from the food chain and environment, then there is insufficient progesterone to counteract the effects of this amount of oestrogen in the body.
 This results in oestrogen dominance.

 Many women tell me they have HRT/Pill/Coil which contains progesterone, but this is not the case.
-These are being balanced with synthetic progestins which try to mimic the action of the natural hormone but the body simply does not recognise them as such.
+Unless you have a copper coil, which contains no hormones at all, the common ones such as Mirena contain synthetic progestins which try to mimic the action of the natural hormone but the body simply does not recognise them as such.

 That is why they can be associated with side effects of their own.